curriculum vitae

 Panel Chair, "Legislating the Subaltern in the Andes and Beyond," Conference on Latin American History (CLAH), Chicago, IL.
 6 January 2012.

-"Racial Silences in the Criminal Archive: Jail Censuses in Quito, 1750-1850."
-Paper accepted to present for the panel, "Racial Silences in the Archive and the Historiography of Race in Postcolonial Latin America."
+“Racial Silences in the Criminal Archive: Jail Censuses in Quito, 1750-1850.”
+Paper presented for the panel, “Racial Silences in the Archive and the Historiography of Race in Postcolonial Latin America.”
 American Historical Association Annual Conference, Chicago, IL.
 7 January 2012.

 Participant, The Humanities and Technology Camp (THATCamp) Un-Conference, Center for History and the New Media, George Mason University, 4-5 June 2011.